Skip to content

 bun run build

-This is the normal source-build path for most users.
-It runs the repository's Bun helper, which then launches Tauri with the project's expected build flow.
+This is the standard source-build path for most users.
+It runs the repository's Bun helper and then launches Tauri with the build flow the project expects.

 On Windows, that wrapper also tries to discover nvcc and cl.exe automatically before starting the build.